Is Grapes A Fruit Or Vegetable

 When selecting grapes, look for plump, firm bunches that are tightly attached to the stems.
 Avoid grapes that are shriveled, soft, or have signs of mold.
 The color of the grapes should be uniform and vibrant, indicating ripeness.

 Taste-testing a grape before buying a large quantity can also be helpful.
-Different varieties have different flavor profiles, so finding one that you enjoy is important.
+In practice, different varieties have different flavor profiles, so finding one that you enjoy is important.
 If possible, buy grapes that are in season, as they will typically be fresher and more flavorful.

 Storing Grapes Properly